IBM-Cloud/BigInsights-on-Apache-Hadoop/examples/SparkMessageHubScalaYarn/README.md

 ## Overview

 This example shows how to execute a spark streaming example on the BigInsights cluster that consumes messages from IBM MessageHub (Kafka).

-Note that the spark streaming job runs on a single node and not as a yarn application.
+## Also see

+This example is similar to [SparkMessageHubScala](./SparkMessageHubScala) but in this version the spark streaming job runs as a yarn application.
+If you are just starting with Spark Streaming and MessageHub, it is recommended that you use the example [SparkMessageHubScala](./SparkMessageHubScala) as it is much easier to debug.

 ## Developer experience